31Benzi/Autoresponse-Bot/README.md

 ## Suggestions / Issues

-If you have any suggestions or encounter any issues, contact me on Discord: **dribenzi**
+If you have any suggestions or encounter any issues, contact me on Discord: **dripbenzi**

 ---